tschikarski/shibboleth/Documentation/Configuration/ConfigurationOptions/Index.rst

                                        Backend login page is not modified, if this option is empty.

-                                       **Change filename or path, if you want to modify these files.
-Original files will be overwritten by extension updates!**
+                                       **Do not modify original template file.
+It will be overridden by extension updates.**
 -------------------------  ----------  -----------------------------------------------------------------------------------------------------------  ------------------------------------------
 BE_logoutRedirectUrl       string      Redirect to this URL after backend logout. (**Without redirect, backend logout is followed by                ``/typo3conf/ext/shibboleth/res/be_form/logout.html``
                                        immediate re-login.**)